Samircodehub/ANOVA-statistical-technique/README.md

 ##  One ANOVA-statistical-technique

+It is a type of hypothesis test, used to check whether there is a statistically significant difference between the mean  of three or more groups that has been divided into one factors.

+##  One ANOVA-statistical-technique
-It is a type of hypothesis test where only one factor is considered
+It is a type of hypothesis test, used to check whether there is a statistically significant difference between the mean  of three or more groups that has been divided into two factors.
 ### # We can use this only when:

 * the samples have a normal distribution.